 5. Describe possible long-term implications.

-DO an evaluation plan that measures all objectives.
-Describe how assessment information will be collected, used, and reported.
-DON'T over generalize implications or promise more than can be delivered.
+Develop an evaluation plan that will measure all objectives.
+Describe how assessment information will be collected, analyzed, used, and reported.
+State what can be delivered.

 6. Enlist the support of your principal, supervisor, and colleagues.